July 24, 2020 4 min read

 You are probably asking yourself: Why exactly are LCPs in baby food so important?
 What do these omega-3 and omega-6 fatty acids do?
 Omega 3 and 6 fatty acids (such as DHA and ARA) are important for normal development of the brain, nervous system, sensory organs (especially the retina) and intelligence.
 They are mainly stored in the brain in the first months after birth.

-We assure that our formulas contain enough DHA and ARA for a healthy development of your baby, and you can also do something to ensure that your breast milk contains enough DHA.
+The formulas on our shop must meet strict nutritional standards set out by the the European Food Safety Authority (EFSA) which regulates the permissible levels of DHA and ARA in infant and follow-on formula.
+These regulations are in place to ensure that babies are getting enough DHA and ARA for healthy development.
+If your baby is breastfeed, there are also steps you can take to make sure your breast milk contains enough DHA.
 A study conducted by the International Breastfeeding Journal in the USA has shown that mothers' intake of DHA affects how much DHA they can pass on to the baby with their breast milk - and as you know now: this is essential for your baby's vision development, for example.

 Omega-3 fatty acids also have an anti-inflammatory effect and ensure an intact immune system - a deficiency can lead to increased susceptibility to infections.
-Omega-6 fatty acids, on the other hand, serve to produce hormones and act as messenger substances in the brain.
+Omega-6 fatty acids, on the other hand, serves to produce hormones and acts as messenger substances in the brain.

 Omega 3 plays a special role in visual health.
 DHA is an important structural fat in the brain and retina of the eye.
 This fat accounts for up to 97% of the omega-3 fats in the brain and up to 93% of the omega-3 fats in the retina.
 It is also an essential building block for the heart.

-Both omega-3 and omega-6 fatty acids could help prevent asthma and eczema in childhood.
+Some research suggests that both omega-3 and omega-6 fatty acids may help to prevent asthma and eczema in childhood.

 Adding DHA to baby formula has become mandatory in Europe.
 Therefore, many manufacturers, like Holle, have upgraded their formulas to meet the new standard.

-GOS are as important in baby food as LCPs and work hand in hand by supporting a healthy gut flora.
+In addition to LCPs, GOS are an important ingredient in baby food as they work to support a healthy gut flora in your baby.
 GOS have a prebiotic effect and thus promote the growth of good bacteria in the baby's stomach.
-Indirectly they also support bone growth - which is why GOS are a particularly important special ingredient in our baby milk.
+Indirectly they also support bone growth - which is why GOS are a particularly important special ingredient in many of our baby milks.